Sardinian medieval kingdoms: Judges

 The judge was not an absolute ruler in the sense of later absolutism—at least in form: he could not declare war or sign a peace treaty without the consent of the Corona de Logu.
 However, that was composed primarily of the nobility's relatives and, therefore, linked by common interests.

-The succession to the throne was dynastic but in some case there was the possibility of election by the Corona De Logu.
+The succession to the throne was dynastic, but in some cases, there was the possibility of election by the Corona De Logu.

 The judicial chancellery

 In the government of the territory, the Judge was assisted by the Chancellery.
-The sovereign authority was in fact formalized with the drafting of official acts called bullata paper, written by the statal chancellor, usually a bishop or at least a senior member of the clergy, assisted by other officials called majores.
+The sovereign authority was, in fact, formalized with the drafting of official acts called bullata paper, written by the statal chancellor, usually a bishop or at least a senior member of the clergy, assisted by other officials called majores.